activist-org/activist/FRONTEND_TESTING.md

 ### Editing the scenario catalog

-When a new user-facing behavior should count toward coverage, add one row to [`scenario-matrix.mjs`](frontend/test-e2e/scenario-matrix.mjs).
+When a new user-facing behavior should count toward coverage, add one `c(...)` row to the matching file in [`frontend/test-e2e/e2e-coverage/catalog/flows/`](frontend/test-e2e/e2e-coverage/catalog/flows/) (for example `events.mjs` for event FAQ).

 Example: you want a test that the landing page hero is visible.